Economic Activities in Colombia: Primary, Secondary, Tertiary, and Quaternary

 Biggest company in Colombia

 Which is the biggest company in Colombia?
 It is Ecopetrol, founded in 1951.
-This energy giant has a market value of approximately 36.07 billion USD.
-Operating in the primary sector, Ecopetrol plays a crucial role in Colombia’s economy by exploring and producing oil and gas.
+This state-controlled energy giant had a market capitalization of approximately $24.89 billion USD as of early 2026, and reported revenues of approximately COP 133.3 trillion (around $32 billion USD) in FY2024.
+Operating primarily in the energy sector, Ecopetrol plays a crucial role in Colombia’s economy by exploring and producing oil and gas.

 International Trade of Colombia